How Health Reform Affects Disability Care

 Helping You Live Independently

-If you are struggling to live on your own with a disability or care for a relative who is disabled, the Affordable Care Act can help.
+If you are struggling to live on your own with a disability or care for a relative who is disabled, the Affordable Care Act may help.
 The law expanded Medicaid programs that provide in-home care and help you avoid moving to a nursing home.
 The expansion of Medicaid’s Home and Community-Based Service options can help you stay independent or provide care for a loved one.
 In general, these services are only available to people who qualify for Medicaid.